wp-plugins/plugnedit/readme.txt

 Plug & Edit HTML Editor is based on a 3D page building design with height, width and depth options, standard online HTML editors are only based on 2D page editing design with height and width available.

-PlugNedit includes the new inline contenet editable HTML editor, CKEditor, and over 600 google fonts to choose from.
+PlugNedit Visual editor includes the new inline contenet editable HTML editor, CKEditor, and over 600 google fonts to choose from.

 New Feature: Build themeless pages inside the wordpress environment.

-PlugNedit provides all the tools of a HTML editor with the twist that items are easily placed on the page and moved around and stacked on top of each other.
+PlugNedit provides all the tools of a HTML editor with the twist that items are easily placed on the page and moved around and stacked on top of each other in a visual editor format.

 This plugin is useful for anyone that has a WordPress site or stand alone plugin for any site (Read bottom for non WordPress sites.), it's a simple to use WYSIWYG drag and drop visual HTML editor with advanced options.
 Brand new section for building HTML web pages outside your wordpress template ( Landing Page ).